definit3/Guest-Room-Booking/README.md

 # Guest-Room-Booking
-Guest Room Booking is a django-project that can be used to book guest room of college.
+Guest Room Booking can be used by the college administrators to book their Guest Rooms.
+The project makes use of a SQLite, Django, HTML and CSS.
+The system makes use of SQLite to store the user information, and HTML/CSS for creating a user friendly interface..

 ## Getting Started